madsehansen/MediocreProgramming/Material/FunctionDesign/function_design.md

 ### Pass by reference
 - When large or otherwise slow to copy
 - When you need access to the actual object passed
-- When there has to be an object there
+- When there has to be an object there (the function requires the object)
+- This should be preferred over pointer, unless the optional capability of a pointer is needed
 ~~~{.cpp .numberLines}
 auto func( vector< string >& lines )
 {